 Apartment Rental Pricing Strategies: Which are you using?

 Purpose Built Apartment Rental Pricing Strategies.
 When can an apartment building be like an airplane?
 When you set prices to fill the available spots.
-Dynamic pricing is increasingly used to achieve the optimum sales at any given time.
-Airlines have been selling seats in this fashion for decades, and a recent study showed that Amazon tweaked its day-to-day prices three million.
+Dynamic pricing is increasingly used to achieve optimum sales at any given time.
+Airlines have been selling seats in this fashion for decades, and a recent study showed that Amazon tweaked its day-to-day prices by three million.

-The purpose built apartment industry can seem to outsiders to be a conservative business.
+The purpose-built apartment industry can seem to outsiders to be a conservative business.
 Landlords price rents to fill and keep vacancy rates low and net operating income high.
 But the apartment industry is more complicated than that, and apartment owners and developers often set rents differently depending on current conditions and local factors.
 For example, a REIT owning a large portfolio in Toronto may focus on keeping rents competitive to ensure low vacancy rates, knowing that even a percentage-point increase in their vacancy rate could have serious consequences on their cash flow.
 Meanwhile, an apartment developer in Mississauga, hoping to grow rents at their luxury properties, may accept higher vacancy rates until the apartments find the residents they are looking for.